-Jay Butera is an independent advocate for clean energy and climate change solutions.
+Jay Butera is an advocate for clean energy and climate change solutions.
 As Senior Congressional Liaison for Citizens Climate Lobby, Jay works to advance federal policy on energy and climate as well as to educate and mobilize voters on these issues.
 His work is non-partisan, non-profit, and funded entirely from personal finances.

-As a public speaker, Jay is noted for his upbeat, solutions-oriented presentations on clean energy, climate change and sustainability.
+As a public speaker, Jay is noted for his upbeat, solutions-oriented presentations on clean energy, climate change and citizen responsibility.
 He has been keynote speaker environmental and educational conferences and he has delivered his "We Can Do This" presentation to schools, colleges, and civic organizations throughout the United States.

 Jay has published many articles on business, health, environment and other topics.
 His writings have appeared in newspapers and national magazines such as Fortune/Small Business, CNN/Money, Yankee Magazine, GQ, Travel Holiday, The Detroit Free Press, The Providence Journal, The San Francisco Examiner as well as in college-level textbooks on entrepreneurial business management.